Yasheed1995/ML2017FALL/project/README.md

-# Project Title
+# Machine Learning Final Project

-One Paragraph of project description goes here
+Listen & Translate

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Given a Taiwanese audio signal, select the most possible Chinese translations from the given options.
+For more details, please refer to the lecture slides.

 ### Prerequisites